 The new supercharger has been successfully tested by two independent laboratories.
-First, "flow-bench" testing at Ricardo indicated that the Hansen Variable-Displacement Supercharger provided savings of 35-50% in shaft power to operate at speeds and manifold pressures typical of the US-EPA drive cycles.
-This reduction is measured in comparison to a conventional "fixed-displacement" supercharger sized to provide the same airflow capacity that is required to meet the required engine low-speed torque demand.
+First, "flow-bench" testing at Ricardo indicated that the Hansen Variable-Displacement Supercharger provided savings of 35-50% of shaft power when operating at speeds and manifold pressures typical of the US-EPA drive cycles.
+This reduction was measured in comparison to a conventional "fixed-displacement" supercharger sized to provide the same airflow capacity that is required to meet the required engine low-speed torque demand.
 Second, "engine-mounted" dynamometer testing was successfully completed at McLaren Performance Technologies, an independent Detroit testing laboratory.

 Vehicles and engines designed specifically for supercharging rather than turbocharging can benefit from fuel-saving factors such as improved axle ratios and transmission shift schedules to take full advantage of the near-instantaneous transient response of the supercharged engine.
-The VDS supercharged engine offers automakers a significant fuel-saving option that is not available from turbocharged engines in the form of an increased compression ratio.
+The VDS supercharged engine offers automakers a fuel-saving option that is not available from turbocharged engines in the form of an increased compression ratio.
 An automaker may opt to limit the low-speed torque capacity of the engine in order to allow an increase in the compression ratio of the engine, thereby improving fuel economy.
 This tradeoff is not practical for turbocharged engines because the transient torque available is already lacking during vehicle acceleration due to turbo-lag.
 Given the rapid transient response of the supercharged engine, the vehicle acceleration will remain superior to that of the turbocharged vehicle, even with the election to set a limit on the low-speed torque capacity of the supercharged engine to improve the fuel economy.

-A vehicle designed to take full advantage of the supercharged engine can meet or exceed a turbocharged vehicle's fuel economy when operating at the variable speeds and manifold pressures typical of the US-EPA drive cycles.
-This presents the opportunity for a significant shift in the boost system preferences of the auto industry.
-The Hansen SuperchargerTM system provides a practical and cost-effective single-device boost system for which the instant throttle response and improved drivability characteristics of superchargers are no longer handicapped by the fuel economy penalty of conventional superchargers relative to turbochargers.
+A vehicle designed to take full advantage of the supercharged engine can compete with a turbocharged vehicle's fuel economy when operating at the variable speeds and manifold pressures typical of the US-EPA drive cycles.
+The Hansen Supercharger® system provides a practical and cost-effective single-device boost system for which the instant throttle response and improved drivability characteristics of superchargers are no longer handicapped by the fuel economy penalty of conventional superchargers.

-Hansen Continuously Variable Displacement Supercharger US Patents issued: 7,726,285, 8,256,403, 8,302,401, 8,539,769, and 8,813,492 (Associated Chinese and Japanese patents have been allowed, and other foreign applications are pending)
+Hansen Continuously Variable Displacement Supercharger US Patents issued: 7726285, 8256403, 8302401, 8539769, 8813492, 9797299, 10082142, 10156235 (Associated European, Canadian, Chinese, Japanese, and Korean patents have issued)

-The Hansen SuperchargerTM featuring "Continuously Variable Displacement" Undergoing Laboratory Testing per SAE J1723 Specifications
+The Hansen Supercharger® featuring "Continuously Variable Displacement" Undergoing Laboratory Testing per SAE J1723 Specifications